 If any suspicions are raised that a child or young person is a victim of Modern Slavery or of being trafficked, or at risk of this, immediate action to safeguard the child or young person is required.
 See the Concerned about a Child page.

 Organisations like Local Authorities, the Police and the NSPCC are “first responder” organisations.
 When the Children and Family Service and the Police have assessed the indicators of trafficking and arrangements have been put in place to safeguard the child, first responders should refer the child to the National Referral Mechanism (NRM) using the NRM Referral Form.
-See our Trafficking and NRM Bitesize guide.
+See our Trafficking and NRM One Minute Guide.

 UNSEEN Modern Slavery Confidential Helpline

 The Trusted Relationships Project is a multi-agency collaborative approach to identification and support for children and young people who are primarily at risk of or subject to Child Criminal Exploitation, including County Lines, Child Sexual Exploitation and Modern Slavery.
-Details can be found on our Bitesize Guides page
+Details of the Trafficking and NRM One Minutes Guide can be found on our One Minute Guide page.

 The CSA Centre guidance on The Scale and Nature of Child Sexual Abuse and Exploitation